Florida Department of Health updates COVID-19 report - Lake Okeechobee News

-Statewide, 15.2% of the ICU beds in the state are available with 1,094 adult ICU beds and 253 pediatric ICU beds open.
+Statewide, 15.2% of the ICU beds in the state are available with 1,126 adult ICU beds and 253 pediatric ICU beds open.
 Smaller hospitals in the rural areas do not have ICU beds available, but ICU beds are available in larger hospitals in neighboring counties.
-Okeechobee County has a total of eight ICU beds and as of Aug.
-20, all were in use.
+Okeechobee County has a total of eight ICU beds and, as of Aug.
+21, all were in use.
 Hendry County has no ICU beds.
 Glades County does not have a hospital.
-According to the Florida Agency for Healthcare Administration (AHCA) as of Aug.
-20, Collier County hospitals had 31 ICU beds open (36.5%); Highlands County hospitals have five adult ICU beds open (15.2%); Indian River County had 13 ICU beds open (41.9%); Lee County hospitals had 22 adult ICU beds (15.6%) and 25 pediatric ICU beds (29%) open; Martin County had 23 ICU beds open (59%); St. Lucie County hospitals have 10 adult ICU beds (11.1%) and 1 pediatric ICU bed (17%) open.
+According to the Florida Agency for Health Care Administration (AHCA) as of Aug.
+21, Collier County hospitals had 31 ICU beds open (36.5%); Highlands County hospitals have three adult ICU beds open (8.6%); Indian River County had 14 ICU beds open (42.4%); Lee County hospitals had 31 adult ICU beds (22%) and 24 pediatric ICU beds (28%) open; Martin County had 20 ICU beds open (51.3%); St. Lucie County hospitals have 10 adult ICU beds (11.1%) and two pediatric ICU beds (33%) open.

 For the counties in the South Central Florida area:

-• Glades County has a total of 432 positive tests with three COVID-19 related deaths.
-To date 30 residents who were COVID-19 positive have been hospitalized.
+• Glades County has a total of 440 positive tests with three COVID-19 related deaths.
+To date, 32 residents who were COVID-19 positive have been hospitalized.
 According to AHCA, currently no COVID-19 positive Glades County residents are hospitalized.
 As of Aug.
-20, the county’s positivity rate was 42.86%.
+20, the county’s positivity rate was 35.92%.
 Glades County COVID-19 cases range in age from 0 to 89.
-To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 411 cases.
+To date, ZIP code 33471 (Moore Haven and part of Pioneer) had 419 cases.
 ZIP code 33944 had 10 cases.
 On Aug.
-19, six new cases were reported in the county.
+21, no new cases were reported in the county.

-• Hendry County has a total of 1,900 positive tests with 39 COVID-19 related deaths.
-To date, 165 Hendry County residents who were COVID-19 positive have been hospitalized.
+• Hendry County has a total of 1,917 positive tests with 39 COVID-19 related deaths.
+To date, 166 Hendry County residents who were COVID-19 positive have been hospitalized.
 According to AHCA, four COVID-19 positive Hendry County residents are currently hospitalized.
 As of Aug.
-20, the county’s positivity rate was 16.36%.
+20, the county’s positivity rate was 21.4%.
 Hendry County COVID-19 cases range in age from 0 to 101.
-To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,089 positives.
-ZIP code 33935 had 736 cases in Hendry County and 11 cases in Glades County.
+To date, ZIP code 33440 (Clewiston, Harlem, Montura, Pioneer and Big Cypress) had 1,101 positives.
+ZIP code 33935 had 740 cases in Hendry County and 11 cases in Glades County.
 On Aug.
-19, nine new cases were reported in Hendry County.
+20, 17 new cases were reported in Hendry County.

-• Highlands County has a total of 1,679 positive tests with 50 COVID-19 related deaths.
-To date 185 Highlands County residents and one non-resident who were COVID-19 positive have been hospitalized.
-According to AHCA, 42 COVID-19 positive County residents are currently hospitalized.
+• Highlands County has a total of 1,697 positive tests with 53 COVID-19 related deaths.
+To date, 188 Highlands County residents and one nonresident who were COVID-19 positive have been hospitalized.
+According to AHCA, 42 COVID-19 positive county residents are currently hospitalized.
 As of Aug.
-20, the county’s positivity rate was 9.66%.
-Highlands County cases range in age form 0 to 99.
+21, the county’s positivity rate was 9.72%.
+Highlands County cases range in age from 0 to 99.
 On Aug.
-19, 19 new cases were reported in Highlands County.
+20, 18 new cases were reported in Highlands County.

-• Martin County has a total of 4,015 positive tests with 109 COVID-19 related deaths.
-To date 358 residents and three non-residents who were COVID-19 positive have been hospitalized.
-According to AHCA, 22 COVID-19 positive Martin County residents are currently hospitalized.
+• Martin County has a total of 4,046 positive tests with 109 COVID-19 related deaths.
+To date, 362 residents and three nonresidents who were COVID-19 positive have been hospitalized.
+According to AHCA, 23 COVID-19 positive Martin County residents are currently hospitalized.
 As of Aug.
-20, the county’s positivity rate was 14.82%.
+21, the county’s positivity rate was 14.83%.
 Martin County cases range in age from 0 to 100.
-ZIP code 34956 (Indiantown) had 955 cases.
+ZIP code 34956 (Indiantown) had 957 cases.
 On Aug.
-19, 19 new cases were reported in Martin County.
+20, 33 new cases were reported in Martin County.

-• Okeechobee County has a total of 1,177 positive tests, with 12 COVID-19 related deaths.
-To date 120 Okeechobee County residents and three non-residents who were COVID-19 positive have been hospitalized.
+• Okeechobee County has a total of 1,183 positive tests, with 12 COVID-19 related deaths.
+To date, 120 Okeechobee County residents and three nonresidents who were COVID-19 positive have been hospitalized.
 According to the AHCA, 11 COVID-19 positive Okeechobee County residents are currently hospitalized.
 As of Aug.
-20, the county’s positivity rate was 12.99%.
+21, the county’s positivity rate was 12.62%.
 Okeechobee County cases range in age from 0 to 94.
-ZIP code 34974 had 437 cases; ZIP code 34972 had 725 cases.
+ZIP code 34974 had 439 cases; ZIP code 34972 had 729 cases.
 On Aug.
-19, nine new cases were reported in Okeechobee County.
+19, six new cases were reported in Okeechobee County.

 A note about ZIP codes: Some ZIP codes include parts of more than one county.
 For example, ZIP code 34974 includes parts of Okeechobee and Glades counties.